rabidaudio/stream-talk/notes.md

 ```

-pause is a suggested method, but not neccessarily implemented
+pause is a suggested method, but not neccessarily implemented. this can be very confusing

 The pause() method doesn't pause.
 It is advisory-only.
 In Node's implementation,